MOBIN-F/FlinkSQL-Plugin/README.md

 ## Operation Guide
 ![As shown in Figure 1](./doc/1.png)
 1. Run FlinkSQL: Execute the FlinkSQL in the current file
-2. Configure Flink VM parameters: Set VM parameters, e.g., -agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005
+2. Configure Flink VM parameters: Set VM parameters, e.g: -agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005
 3. Configure Flink Lib Directory: Set the Flink lib directory where all Flink dependency JARs are located.
 Ensure all relevant dependencies are in this directory before running

 Mini dependency